We are currently accepting applications for the 2026 – 2027 class of Clinical Leadership Fellows.

-Each participant will be placed in one of NYC Health + Hospitals’ Central Office locations to acquire hands-on, practical work experience, supplemented by participating in leadership meetings and developing and leading a substantial quality improvement or population health-oriented project.
+Each participant will be placed in NYC Health + Hospitals’ Central Office or a Facility Office to acquire hands-on, practical work experience, supplemented by participating in leadership meetings and developing and leading a substantial quality improvement or population health-oriented project.

 The fellowship teaches the skills necessary to advance hospital system quality improvement and strategic leadership initiatives.
 Participants will learn from a wide variety of clinical and administrative leaders from across NYC Health + Hospitals, providing a unique opportunity to work with current decision makers and assist in implementing various hospital operations-oriented projects and improvements.